Character page for the Ip Man film series.

 - Les Collaborateurs: Like Li in the first film, Fatso is a policeman who reluctantly collaborates with the foreign occupiers before turning against them and helping the Chinese.

-- Only Known by Their Nickname: Is only referred to as "Fatso" and his real name is finally revealed in the third film.
+- Only Known by Their Nickname: Is only referred to as "Fatso" until his real name is finally revealed in the third film.

 - Arrogant Kung-Fu Guy: Subverted as he likes to boast about his quickness and how good he is as a dancer but when Ip Man showed him the door in Ip Man 3 he seems to think it's because of his attitude.
 Truth is, it's Bruce who chose to take the door, as he thought he was not worth training.